Franklin Regional High School

 Public high school in Murrysville, Pennsylvania, U.S.

 Franklin Regional Senior High School is a public high school (grades 9–12) in Murrysville, Pennsylvania and is part of the Franklin Regional School District.

 History

 On April 9, 2014, Franklin was the site of a mass stabbing and slashing incident that wounded 21 students and a security guard.
 Eight of the students were wounded seriously.
 A 16-year-old student, Alex Hribal, was arrested and charged with attempted homicide and aggravated assault.
 In January 2018, after pleading guilty to 21 counts of attempted homicide and aggravated assault, Alex Hribal was sentenced to 23.5 to 60 years in prison and fined $269,000 in restitution.

+In June 2026, a school yearbook published an antisemitic quote referencing a Holocaust-denial slogan, after being approved by the yearbook advisor prior to publication.

 Athletics

 Franklin offers the following sports through the Pennsylvania Interscholastic Athletic Association (District 7):